Chart Color Schemes

 Sandover - Plenty has a typical household mix, with a higher-than-average median household size

-Family households comprise 75.6% of all households, including 35.3% couples with children, 14.7% couples without children, and 21.1% single parent families.
-Non-family households account for the remaining 24.4%, with lone person households at 23.2% and group households comprising 1.0%.
-The median household size is 3.8 people, which is larger than the Rest of NT average of 2.8.
+Family households constitute 75.6% of all households, including 35.3% couples with children, 14.7% couples without children, and 21.1% single parent families.
+Non-family households comprise the remaining 24.4%, with lone person households at 23.2% and group households making up 1.0% of the total.
+The median household size is 3.8 people, larger than the Rest of NT average of 2.8.

 Frequently Asked Questions - Households